agoralabs/appmesh-demo-aws/README.md

 ### Step 2 : Create a Kubernetes EKS cluster

+Amazon Elastic Kubernetes Service (Amazon EKS) is a fully-managed, certified Kubernetes conformant service that simplifies the process of building, securing, operating, and maintaining Kubernetes clusters on AWS.

+Since we need a Kubernetes cluster to showcase App Mesh, just do the following to create a brand new EKS Kubernetes cluster :

 - cd to **02-k8scluster** folder.
 - Run **apply.sh** script : an EKS cluster named **k8s-mesh-staging-vpc** should be created, and you should have the following result :